mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

 ![](images/batch-container-removed.png)

+As you can see they have been cleaned up including the one that produced an error earlier.

+Batch commands are easy to run but specifying the code on every one is tedious.
+A better option is to load a file that contains the code we want to run.
+Guess what we're going to do next?

 <a name="files"></a>
 ## Accessing files

+To use files with a container we need to mount a volume.
+We'll mount a directory so the our container can run a file from it.
+First we need to create the script to run.

 Create a sample file in the current directory called "myscript.m".
 We'll use this file as a batch command run by matlab.